frederic-perez/AmE-dictionary/data/idioms.md

 __crack open__ :two::hammer:
 __crack someone up__ :three: To make someone laugh very hard; to make someone break out laughing. _You and your jokes really crack me up._ _That comedian really knows how to crack up an audience._ _The lecturer would talk along sort of boring like, and then all of a sudden he would crack up everybody with a joke._
 __crack the code__ :two: __2__ To discover a solution to a particularly difficult or complicated problem. _The media company seems to have cracked the code of what consumers want from a streaming service._
+__crack wise__ To make glib, facetious, or sardonic remarks; to make wisecracks. _If you keep cracking wise in class, you’re going to get in trouble._
 __crackdown__
 __crackerjack__
 __cradle-to-grave__ (used as a modifier before a noun) Lasting the full spectrum of life, existence, or a given process; that is, from the first point to the very last.
 Derived from the phrase “from the cradle to the grave” (or “from cradle to grave”).